What is TALIS?

-The results of the survey continue to provide valid, timely and comparable information from the perspective of school practitioners to help countries review and deﬁne policies for developing a high-quality teaching profession.
+Now in its fourth cycle, the results of the survey continue to provide nationally relevant, timely and comparable information from the teaching workforce to help countries, including Australia, review and deﬁne policies for a high-quality teaching profession.

 As TALIS collects data from a range of countries within the Organisation for Economic Co-operation and Development (OECD), the survey enables participating countries to identify other countries facing similar challenges, analyse their results and learn from other policy approaches.
 ACER is once again coordinating this survey in Australia.